playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 >
 > If you were using unions in your property definitions and left your return type blank, TypeScript would be able to infer what the return type should be just fine.
 >
 > That said, we're trying to build on concepts, so we're trying to provide some examples of where this might be used and what it does.
-There are also instances, such as type definition files, where this inference might not be available to an author of typings, as well as other limitations with this method that we'll see later,
+There are also instances, such as type definition files, where this inference might not be available to an author of typings, as well as other limitations with this method that we'll see later.

 ## Potential Solution 2: Function Overloading {#generic-usecase-setup-overloading-solution}